-2018 Changes increase who can claim the costs of service animals, but not for emotional support.
+2018 changes increase who can claim the costs of service animals, but not for emotional support animals.

-The CRA expanded its allowance for service animals, if you claim costs for service animals if you suffer fro:
+The CRA expanded its allowance for service animals.

-The CRA does not considere service animals who provide emotional support or comfort.
-The Animal must be able to provide a specified task, such as Guiding a dis-orientated patient, searching the home of a patient with severe anxiety.
+The CRA does not consider service animals who provide emotional support or comfort.
+The animal must be able to provide a specified task, such as guiding a dis-orientated patient or searching the home of a patient with severe anxiety.

-The eligible expenses are treated as medical expenses and can be added to the cost of your normal med expenses (Prescriptions, dental, glasses, physio, chiro, med insurance etc…)
+The eligible expenses are treated as medical expenses and can be added to the cost of your normal medical expenses (Prescriptions, Dental, Vision, Physiotherapy, Chiropractic, Medical Insurance etc.)

 Items that are deductible are: